Backstreet Rookie: Criticism

-The show has faced heavy criticism for sexually suggestive scenes as well as characters drawing objectionable scenes.
+The show has faced heavy criticism for sexually suggestive scenes as well as characters depicting objectionable scenes.
 The show has also been accused of plagiarism.

 The Korea Communications Standards Commission issued a warning to the show for airing provocative and inappropriate scenes.
-The KCSC noted that "in the process of producing an R-rated webtoon into a TV series with a rating of 15 years old and older, the drama production team has shown that it lacks consideration in portraying different genders and produced contents that can cause viewers discomfort and aversion".
+The KCSC noted that "in the process of producing an R-rated webtoon into a TV series with a rating of 15 years old and older, the drama production team has shown that it lacks consideration in portraying different genders and produced content that can cause viewers discomfort and aversion".
 The KCSC has received over 7,000 complaints about inappropriate scenes in the show.